eons-dev/network.enabled.img/README.md

-# Tinc Image
+# Network Enabled Image
-This image adds mesh-vpn capabilities to [eons/img_base](https://github.com/eons-dev/img_base).
+This image adds networking capabilities to [eons/img_base](https://github.com/eons-dev/img_base).

+So far, this image only includes `tinc` as the network provider.
+[Tinc](https://www.tinc-vpn.org/) provides mesh-vpn that is fast, secure, and reliable.

+## Limitations

+### Requires Privileges

+Networking with Docker is not trivial.
+Do not expect to be able to run this image on your infrastructure without modification.
+We use [img_host](https://github.com/infrastructure-tech/img_host) to run this and our other images which require kernel modules and "hardware access".

+### Limited Ports

+This image exposes ONLY port 655.
+If you would like to use a different port or multiple ports, you must fork this and add your `EXPOSE` directives.

+## Networks

+### Tinc

-## Usage
+#### Usage
-To use this image, you must do 1 thing: mount a valid tinc directory to /etc/tinc/
+To use `tinc`, you must do 1 thing: mount a valid tinc directory to /etc/tinc/

-### Tinc Directory
+##### Tinc Directory

 **TL;DR:** In the /util/ folder, you will find a mktinc.sh script which will create a tinc directory for you.
 NOTE: you can also use [the similar server deployment script](https://github.com/eons-dev/server_deploy/blob/main/install/mktinc.sh) on any machines you wish to connect to a tinc host using this image.